-- District of Innovation Plans are adopted for up to five years. - The plan may be amended, rescinded, or renewed by the district advisory committee (DAC) and the Board of Trustees in the same manner required for initial adoption. - The current Seguin ISD District of Innovation Plan was renewed in March.
-The plan expires in March 2028. - The DEIC will served as the District Advisory Committee (DAC)
+- District of Innovation Plans are adopted for up to five years. - The plan may be amended, rescinded, or renewed by the district advisory committee (DAC) and the Board of Trustees in the same manner required for initial adoption. - The current Seguin ISD District of Innovation Plan was developed in 2018 and an amendment was added in August 2020.
+The plan was renewed in March 2023 and an amendment made in February 2024. - The DEIC serves as the District Advisory Committee (DAC)